All Episodes

 You have to have a balanced approach to governing to solve our serious problems.

-So that was the guy's question.
+But that was the guy's question.

-And I want you to hear, I don't have a don't have the um tape here, but I'll just read you her answer, Michelle Bachman's from the transcript.
+And I want you to hear, I don't have a don't have the tape here, but I'll just read you her answer, Michelle Bachman's from the transcript.

 And Michelle Bachman said, I have seen what I've seen in the Tea Party.

-I'm chairman of Tea Party Caucus of the House of Representatives.
+I'm chairman of Tea Party caucus of the House of Representatives.

 What I've seen is unlike how the media has tried to wrongly and grossly portray the Tea Party.

-The Tea Party is really made up of disaffected Democrats, independents, people who've never been political a day in their life.
+The Tea Party is really made up of disaffected Democrats, independents, people who've never been political a day in their life, people who are libertarians, Republicans.

-And I think that's why the left fears it so much.
+And I think that's why the left fears it so much, because they're people who simply want to take the country back.

 They want the country to work again.

-That was that is a fabulous answer.
+That is a fabulous answer.

 He's scared of the Tea Party.